avinash-mall/streamlit-elastic-rag/README.md

-# streamlit-elastic-rag
-A RAG using streamlit chat and elasticsearch using openai client.

 # Multilingual RAG Chat Application

 This project is a Multilingual Retrieval-Augmented Generation (RAG) chat application built with Streamlit, designed to process and interact with Multilingual PDF,Word,Text documents.
 The application features a semantic search pipeline, document embedding storage in Elasticsearch, and a chat interface for querying and retrieving relevant document segments.